Appeal of order to keep water in the Kern River moves forward

 by Lois Henry

 Leo Tordo, 11, wades through the Kern River as his brother, Remy, 8, scrambles on rocks near the Bellevue weir bridge at the Park at Riverwalk.
-The family has enjoyed regular visits to the river as temperatures have soared this summer.
+The City of Bakersfield has put enough water in the river throughout the summer for a minimum 10 cubic feet per second to reach Bellevue.
 COURTESY: Stacey Shepard

 Lois Henry